karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

 }
 ```

-There's still quite a bit of boilerplate when defining your Value Types but check out some of the neat extras you get with Immutables:
+There's still quite a bit of boilerplate when defining your value types but check out some of the neat extras you get with Immutables:

 ```java
 @Override